foss-for-synopsys-dwc-arc-processors/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/README.md

 5. Modify below mentioned files:
     I. Update "/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/model_builder.cc" file
         i.
-Set the Path to store serialized "mobilenetv2-7_graphproto.bin" in line no:179 ii.
-Update the path to synopsys-tensorflow in line no:185 II.
+Set the path to store the MWNN file dumps in line no: 187 ii.
+Update the path to synopsys-tensorflow in line no: 196 II.
 Update "/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file
         i.
-Set the $EV_CNNMODELS_HOME path in line no:3 ii.
+Set the $EV_CNNMODELS_HOME path in line no: 3 ii.
 Set the absolute path for ARC/setup.sh file in line no: 4 iii.
-Update the path to synopsys tensorflow, path to serialized mobilenetv2-7_graphproto.bin, path to store nnac output in line no:5
+Update the path to Synopsys Tensorflow with MWNN support in line no: 8 iv.
+Update the path to evgencnn executable in line no: 9
+        v.
+Update the Imagenet images path in --images argument in evgencnn command in line no: 16

 6. Build MetaWareNN and its dependent libraries
 ```